All right, Obama's approaching 55 minutes on this speech.

 Don't doubt them.

-Robbie two trillion in debt this year.
+We're already $2 trillion in debt this year.

-And the the more he takes on, the more he is depleting the private sector economy, the more he's taking money out of it.
+And the more he takes on, the more he is depleting the private sector economy, the more he's taking money out of it.

-He is trying to nationalize government run the U.S. health care system.
+He is trying to nationalize government-run the U.S. healthcare system.

-It is now one fifth of the U.S. economy.
+It is now one-fifth of the U.S. economy.

 That's what Obama wants control over.

-Man, look, follow the money, you always get the answer to most every question.
+You always get the answer to most every question.

-They control two and a half trillion dollars this way, whatever they control over the automobile business, this this is not good, folks.
+They control $2.5 trillion this way, whatever they control over the automobile business.

-Any way you look at it, uh Doug in Scottsdale, Arizona, where I was told today by a friend there's no traffic in Scottsdale.
+Doug in Scottsdale, Arizona, where I was told today, there's no traffic in Scottsdale.

 Hi, how are you?